-The winner of this award will have coached a B.C. high school sport during the 2012/2013 school year.
-They will have contributed not only to the development of athletic skills in their students but to building their character and confidence while emphasizing the importance of academics.
+Nomination Deadline: April 24, 2014.
+A nominee for this award will have coached a B.C. high school sport during the 2013/2014 school year.
+A Coach of the Year is someone who contributes not only to the development of athletic skills in their students but to building their character and confidence while supporting academic success.

 The head coach of the senior girls basketball team at Mission's Heritage Park Secondary has for years, opened the prism of life's possibilities for his players, and that is very apparent by reading the many nominations that he received.
 Wrote one: "He goes beyond his responsibilities as a coach."
 Added another: "It's a privilege to be coached by a person who cares so much about his players' personal growth and achievements.
 A million thank you's would not be enough compared to what he has taught us."